 Have you ever needed the perfect mouse ears for a dining event or to match your outfit?
 What about the perfect ears to meet a certain character, but they just were not available to purchase at the parks?
 This is when combining your love of Disney with a bit of crafting comes into play!
-When you make your own mouse ears, the possibilities are endless!
+When you make your own mickey ears, the possibilities are endless!
 But just how do you make that happen?

 What You’ll Need: